 - Have an arms-length relationship with both the candidate and the supervisor;

-- Receive a copy of the thesis (from the department) at least six weeks prior to the exam.
+- Receive a copy of the thesis (from the graduate office) at least six weeks prior to the exam.

 Scheduling the Final Oral Examination begins a minimum of eight weeks prior to the proposed examination date.Please see Timeline for Scheduling a PhD Final Oral Exam for instructions.